crowplexus/yu-pan-ko/dictionary.md

 māyu - "Evil"

 ---
 # N

 na - Particle indicating that the {subject} has done {thing}
-	i.e: māou to hāou na fōy
+- i.e: māou to hāou na fōy
-	Translation: The cat and the dog left
+- Translation: The cat and the dog left
-	Literal: cat and dog away
+- Literal: cat and dog away

-nō - A verb meaning "to belong to"
+-pupun - A verb meaning "to belong to"
 - also used as an onomatopoeia for how English speakers say "yō"

 nōs - "Us"

 nūl - "Nothing"

+---
+# R

+-roron - A verb meaning "to snore"

 ---
 # Y